OpenHFT/Chronicle-Map/README.md

 }
 ```
 We can get a further performance improvement if we don't deserialize the whole object,
-but only deserialize only the bytes that we are actually interested in,
+but deserialize only the bytes that in which we are actually interested,

 Lets assume that we had the following interface :